Nils von Schoultz: Trial and death

 Von Schoultz maintained that he had misunderstood the desires of the Canadian people and had been misinformed about their situation.
 Although Macdonald advised against it, von Schoultz told the court that he felt as if he had to pay for his crimes.
-He was the only one of the captives to actually plead guilty to his violations of law.
-He also placed some of the blame of his defeat at Prescott on Birge as he had not done anything to help von Schoultz and his men and had also not sent any reinforcements to the town.
+He was the only one of the captives who actually pleaded guilty to his violations of law.
+He also placed some of the blame of his defeat at Prescott on Birge, who had not done anything to help von Schoultz, and his men and had also not sent any reinforcements to the town.

 The court martial convicted Von Schoultz and sentenced him to death.
 His demeanour throughout the trial made him appear to be a respectable man who was filled with regret over what he had done.
-He won over many of the people he came in contact with during the course of the trial and some of them even attempted to get Sir George Arthur (the lieutenant-governor of Upper Canada) to spare his life.
+He won over many of the people he came in contact with during the course of the trial, and some of them even attempted to get Sir George Arthur, the lieutenant-governor of Upper Canada, to spare his life.

 Nevertheless, von Schoultz was hanged at Fort Henry on December 8, 1838, aged 31.